JohnStuartPhil/cherryleavesproject/README.md

 ## Epics and User Stories

-Please see the [Milestones](https://github.com/JohnStuartPhil/cherryleaves/milestones) to see each epic which are further broken down into User Stories.
+Please see the [Milestones](https://github.com/JohnStuartPhil/cherryleaves/milestones) section to see the epics which are further broken down into User Stories.

 ## Credits